gopalbasak1/BasaFinder-Backend/README.md

-# Bike Store API
+# BasaFinder API

-A robust and scalable REST API for managing bikes and orders, built using TypeScript, jwt, password salt, Node.js, Express, Mongoose and MongoDB.
+BasaFinder is a full-stack web application providing a smart rental housing solution.
+The backend is built with Node.js, Express.js, and MongoDB, implementing JWT authentication, role-based access control, and secure password hashing using bcrypt.
+It facilitates rental listings, user management, rental requests, and payment handling.

 ## Live Deployment Link